 10. Gently tug on the mallow and the crispy outside will slip off.
 Help it make its way to your mouth and try not to sing my praises for teaching you this skill until after you enjoy your hard work.
 Your patience has rewarded you, young padawon.

 Look at the size of this marshmallow – I told you they were HUGE!

-Double bonus for buying the gigantor mallows is after you eat the outside, you get to re-roast without re-loading.
+You get a double bonus for buying the gigantor mallows because after you eat the outside, you get to re-roast without re-loading.
 You’ve already started the middle melting process – just finish it off with some more brown goodness and mallow #2 will soon make its’ way to your mouth.

 the puffy white goodness that is a perfectly roasted marshmallow!